refuel-ai/refuel-sdk/README.md

 # 🧑‍💻 Usage

-Make sure you have a valid API key from Refuel (shared with your team during onboarding).
+To get started, you'll need a Refuel API key.
+You can find this in your [account settings](https://app.refuel.ai/settings) or contact your team administrator.

 Import the SDK into your application and start interacting with the Refuel API: